Mast-aft rig

-A mast-aft rig is a sailboat sail-plan that uses a single mast set in the aft half of the hull.
-The mast supports fore-sails that may consist of a single jib, multiple staysails, or a crab claw sail.
+A mast-aft rig is a sailboat rig that uses a single mast set in the aft half of the hull.
+The mast supports a sail plan that may consist of a single jib, multiple staysails, or a crab claw sail.
 The mainsail is either small or completely absent.
 Mast-aft rigs are uncommon, but are found on a few custom, and production sailboats.

 Comparison to other single mast rigs

 Many mast-aft rigs utilize a small mainsail and multiple staysails that can resemble some cutter rigs.
 A cutter is a single masted vessel, differentiated from a sloop either by the number of staysails, with a sloop having one and a cutter more than one, or by the position of the mast, with a cutter's mast being located between 50% and 70% of the way from the aft to the front of the sailplan, and a sloop's mast being located forward of the 70% mark.
 A mast-aft rig could, based on headsail count, be considered a variation of the sloop or cutter, or, based on mast position, a unique rig.